wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/cloud-native-app-developer) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
-3. Go to the **Service** card and click **Create**.
+3. Click **Service** card.
 4. You can enter a unique name and a description of the service.
 For this guide, let's enter the following values:

     | **Field**       | **Value**               |
     |-----------------|-------------------------|
     | **Name**        | `Go gRPC Server`        |
     | **Description** | `Sends greetings`       |

-5. Click **Next**.
-6. To allow Choreo to connect to your GitHub account, click **Authorize with GitHub**.
-7. If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials, and select the repository you created by forking [https://github.com/wso2/choreo-sample-apps](https://github.com/wso2/choreo-sample-apps) to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+5. If you have not already connected your GitHub repository to Choreo, to allow Choreo to connect to your GitHub account, click **Authorize with GitHub** and enter your GitHub credentials, and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     !!! info
          The **Choreo GitHub App** requires the following permissions: